- 3 Lectures

-The Lectures and Workshops Committee invites you to participate in the educational program at Academy 2023 New Orleans by submitting course proposals for consideration.
+The Lectures and Workshops Committee invites you to participate in the educational program at Academy 2024 Indianapolis by submitting course proposals for consideration.

 In particular, we encourage the submission of new and innovative courses, interprofessional courses with collaboration with other healthcare disciplines, as well as novel course topics so that we may continue to offer a cutting-edge and original educational program.
 Please consider submitting an Academy Classroom Exchange (ACE) course proposal, which is our newest course format that will offer attendees a small group learning experience with emphasis on maximizing discussion and interaction with the course presenter(s).